Discover

 Culture

-Feng Shui, the ancient practice of aligning buildings and objects to attract good luck and ward off misfortune, still plays a big part in Hong Kong life.
-It is seen not only in the city's major buildings, like the HSBC building in Central has a high, hollow atrium to invite good energy, but also in daily activities.
-Many head to Taoist temple Wong Tai Sin temple to pick up lucky amulets, to the Che Kung Temple to spin the wheel of fortune three times for good luck.
+Feng Shui, the ancient practice of aligning buildings and objects to attract good luck and ward off misfortune, still plays a big part in Hong Kong’s daily life.
+It is seen not only in the city's major buildings, like the HSBC building in Central with its high, hollow atrium to invite good energy, but also in daily activities.
+Many visit the Taoist Wong Tai Sin temple to pick up lucky amulets or the Che Kung Temple to spin the wheel of fortune three times for good luck.

 Hong Kong Movies: Film Sets and Where to Watch